joniumGit/dnsmule/rules/README.md

       group: 1
 ```

-The full definition is available from the schema file.
+The full definition and additional info is available from the schema file, examples, and code.

 #### Dynamic Rules